 Set the speed and timing of transitions

 Transitions give you another way to control the flow of your presentation.
-Set the speed and timing of the transitions to help control how fast one slide advances to the next, and when the transition begins.
+You can set the speed and timing of the transitions to help control how fast one slide advances to the next, and when the transition begins.

 Set the speed of a transition